DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 We've finally reached the point in our tutorial where we can talk about the "Theory of React."
 We've talked about defining a declarative view, but not about the aspects that make our code *reactive*.

-Understanding the theory of reactive program is essential to making sense of Dioxus and writing effective, performant UIs.
+Understanding the theory of reactive programming is essential to making sense of Dioxus and writing effective, performant UIs.

 In this section, we'll talk about: